Drinking Was Hard On My Marriage. So Was Recovery.

 Recovery cracks you open.

-Drinking alcoholically means a backlog of real-life, adult problems builds up.
-Arguing with your spouse, getting shit-faced and venting to your friends, then waking up the next day pretending it didn’t happen is no longer an option.
+Drinking alcoholically means a backlog of real-life, adult problems build up.
+Arguing with your spouse, getting shit-faced, and venting to your friends, then waking up the next day pretending it didn’t happen is no longer an option.

 A marriage in recovery means volunteering to go through that backlog together.
 It’s not optional.
 Some people, frankly, don’t have the stomach for it.

 But I think if you have realistic expectations going into it, you can survive anything.